 Another significant challenge arises from insufficient observations of transcriptional dynamics within specific subpopulations, posing challenges for the accurate estimation of RNA velocity [46].
 This arises when a gene is active only during a brief window of the observed process, such as monotonous upregulation at the end or downregulation at the beginning of a developmental process.
 For steady-state methods, the lack of observations in steady-state populations violates the basic steady-state assumptions, leading to inaccuracies in linear regression.
 Moreover, incomplete dynamics often result in cells in phase space being distributed along a straight line rather than a curve.
 Trajectory methods, such as scVelo, therefore struggle to determine whether a trajectory is in the upregulation or downregulation phase.
 To overcome this challenge, MultiVelo incorporates chromatin accessibility by incorporating open or closed states of chromatin to infer transcriptional states.
 Methods like UniTVelo assign a unified cell time and aggregate dynamic information across all genes to enhance the identification of transcriptional states for genes with incomplete dynamics.
 The use of unified cell time also helps mitigate overfitting caused by high technical noise and the complexity of gene activities.
 Dynamo further refines this approach by directly extracting cellular real-time information from metabolic labeling data.
 State extrapolation methods infer local kinetics without relying on complete dynamics, thus enabling them to robustly handle cases of partial observation of dynamics.

 Conventional data pre-processing procedures (Figure 1 A-C) may significantly disorder model inference and downstream dynamics visualization.
 The standard RNA velocity workflow begins by distinguishing unspliced and spliced matrices from raw data.
 This binary classification of transcripts overlooks potential transient and terminal isoforms of RNAs arising from alternative splicing mechanisms [11].
 Such informative ambient RNAs can be detected by quantification tools, yet they are excluded in most methods, except for cell2fate.
 Moreover, quantified count matrices comprise substantial noise arising from the low-copy number regime in single-cell RNA synthesis, as well as technical noise inherent in scRNA-seq measurements [11, 46, 98].
 Conventional RNA velocity methods address these issues by employing cell size normalization and KNN smoothing to remove noise, while also filtering for high-quality cells and highly variable genes to facilitate kinetics prediction and velocity inference.
 Methods such as VeloAE, LatentVelo, and SymVelo further denoise data by encoding unspliced and spliced counts into a low-dimensional space to infer latent dynamics.
 However, the noise in single-cell data is presumed to be informative and aligns with the discrete stochastic nature of gene expression [99, 100].
 Count normalization may diminish the interpretability of the discrete data [11, 101, 102].
 Nearest neighbor imputation has been mathematically demonstrated to introduce model-agnostic corrections, which can lead to distortions in high-dimensional RNA velocity and stream plot visualizations [11, 46].
-Methods such as Pyro-Velocity, cell2fate, and TopicVelo directly leverage unprocessed discrete raw counts for dynamics inference, thereby avoiding the aforementioned pitfalls and diminishing the reliance on ad hoc parameter tuning in data pre-processing.
+Recognizing these limitations and the informative potential of unprocessed data, methods such as Pyro-Velocity, cell2fate, and TopicVelo directly leverage unprocessed discrete raw counts for dynamics inference.
+By doing so, these approaches aim to avoid the aforementioned pitfalls, diminish the reliance on ad hoc parameter tuning in data pre-processing, and model the inherent stochasticity of gene expression more faithfully.